FlyingFathead/catgit/README.md

 ## Credits

 `catgit` was developed by FlyingFathead with contributions from ChaosWhisperer.

+## About `catgit`

 This tool is designed to streamline the process of reviewing project contents, making it an invaluable utility for developers who manage large or complex Git repositories and/or use LLM-based AI assistants to sort through their codebases.

 ## License